Maximise your holiday by flying through the night to Bangkok, Thailand’s bright-lights, fast-paced metropolis.

 This morning, after a visit to a local Abercrombie & Kent Philanthropy project, you’ll explore the ancient capital’s vibrant contemporary arts scene.
 MAIIAM Museum of Contemporary Art is a thriving gallery that houses an important private collection of Thai art.
 Ban Chang Nak gallery houses a remarkable collection of carved elephant statues by Sala Phet Wiriya, a local artist.
 Sated by art, it’ll be time to satisfy another hunger at the Royal Project Café – founded by the royal family’s foundation, which promotes sustainable agricultural practices.
 Enjoy a farm-fresh lunch.

 Hop on a short flight down to Phuket.
-Your resort, Sala Phuket, is pure Phuket perfection.
+Your resort, The Surin Phuket, is pure Phuket perfection.
 Mai Khao Beach just begs to be flopped upon.
-The award-winning spa sings its siren’s call.
-The pool sparkles seductively, that’s if you can bear to leave your cabana.
+Each spacious cottage overlooks the soft white sand and emerald waters of Pansea Bay.
+Relax in the stylish black tiled infinity swimming pool.

 Spend the next two days luxuriating in this beach idyll or seeing what Phuket’s all about.